vprnet/publicpost/README.markdown

     https://toolbelt.heroku.com
     heroku login

+(12) Configure environment variables
+    The application relies on a number of environment variables.
+Those can be found in config/environments/heroku-environment-variables.txt there are also other locations in the code base that should be customized for your deployment.
+You can search the code base for "FILL_ME_IN" to find those.
+Good candidates for environment variables.

-(12) Create a DB user for the application:
+(13) Create a DB user for the application:

     createuser --interactive he-said-she-said
     Shall the new role be a superuser? (y/n) n
     Shall the new role be allowed to create databases? (y/n) y Shall the new role be allowed to create more new roles? (y/n) n

-(13) Create a he-said-she-said Gemset:
+(14) Create a he-said-she-said Gemset:

     rvm gemset create he-said-she-said
     rvm gemset use he-said-she-said

-(14) Install all Gems:
+(15) Install all Gems:

     bundle install

     Note: If you get a "can't convert nil into Integer (TypeError)" while installing kgio, see the following thread: https://github.com/wayneeseguin/rvm/issues/1157

-(15) Create and populate application databases:
+(16) Create and populate application databases:

     bundle exec rake db:create:all db:migrate said:populate

-(16) Start all processes:
+(17) Start all processes:

     foreman start

-(17) Start Guard and Spork:
+(18) Start Guard and Spork:

     bundle exec guard